etiennebr/rstdocs/Applications/Geometry/ImageEnvelope.rst

 Input image.

 **Output Vector Data**
-Vector data file containing the envelope
+Vector data file containing the envelope.

 **Sampling Rate**
-Sampling rate for image edges (in pixel)
+Sampling rate for image edges (in pixel).

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).